postgrespro/pg_probackup/Documentation.md

 To configure retention policy, set one or more of the following variables in the pg_probackup.conf file via [set-config](#set-config):

 - retention-redundancy — specifies the number of full backup copies to keep in the backup catalog.
 - retention-window — defines the earliest point in time for which pg_probackup can complete the recovery.
 This option is set in the number of days from the current moment.
-For example, if retention-window=7, pg_probackup must keep at least one full backup copy that is older than seven days, with all the corresponding WAL files.
+For example, if `retention-window=7`, pg_probackup must keep at least one full backup copy that is older than seven days, with all the corresponding WAL files.

-If both retention-redundancy and retention-window options are set, pg_probackup keeps backup copies that satisfy at least one condition.
-For example, if you set retention-redundancy=2 and retention-window=7, pg_probackup cleans up the backup directory to keep only two full backup copies and all backups that are newer than seven days.
+If both `retention-redundancy` and `retention-window` options are set, pg_probackup keeps backup copies that satisfy at least one condition.
+For example, if you set `retention-redundancy=2` and `retention-window=7`, pg_probackup cleans up the backup directory to keep only two full backup copies and all backups that are newer than seven days.

 To clean up the backup catalog in accordance with retention policy, run: